carpentries/amy/docs/procedures.md

     Omit `-s` flag if you cannot create signed tags.
     See [Git documentation](https://git-scm.com/book/tr/v2/Git-Tools-Signing-Your-Work) for more info about signed tags.

+10. Complete any [Manual Deployment Steps](./manual_deployment_steps.md) noted for before deployment of this release.

-10. Push `main` and the new tag everywhere:
+11. Push `main` and the new tag everywhere:

         $ git push origin main --tags

+    **Note:** this will trigger deployment to production environment.
+    A manual confirmation is required in Github Actions UI to proceed.

+12. Complete any [Manual Deployment Steps](./manual_deployment_steps.md) noted for after deployment of this release.

-11. Bump version on `develop` (dev version corresponding to the milestone):
+13. Bump version on `develop` (dev version corresponding to the milestone):

         $ git checkout develop
         $ # manually edit version in `pyproject.toml` and `package.json`